pdefusco/COPML-1_telco_churn/code/README.md

-# COPML Example 1 - Telco Churn
+# COPML Example 1 - Churn Prediction
 This repoistory is used as the first example in the [Continuous Operations for Production Machine Learning](https://linktothis.com) (COPML) document that provides a framework for maintaning machine learning projects in production.
 The goal is to build a classifier model using Logistic Regression to predict the churn probability for a group of customers from a telecoms company.

 This section follows the standard workflow for implementing machine learning projects.
 As this project should be deployed as an AMP, most of the artifacts should already be deployed.